-Scientists and doctors consider running to be one of the the most beneficial types of exercise.
-Studies show that running can extend your life, strengthen your heart (and all muscles), improve your memory, enhance your mental state, as well as prevent obesity, heart disease, type 2 diabetes, high blood pressure and many other illnesses.
+Scientists and doctors consider running to be one of the most beneficial types of exercise.
+Studies show that running can extend your life, strengthen your heart (and all muscles), improve your memory, enhance your mental state, as well as prevent obesity, heart disease, type 2 diabetes, high blood pressure, and many other illnesses.

 Yes, running is great for the body and soul, but how does one stay interested and motivated while repeating the same workout?
 The trick is to spice it up and incorporate more exercises.
 The more physiological benefits you reap from your runs, the more you will want to keep it a habit.

 Here are eight tips on how to make the most of your neighborhood runs: